aarondwi/antri/README.md

 Possible optimization
 ------------------------------------------------------------------------

-1. batch file write using fsync (based on time and/or number)
+1. implement group fsync (based on time and/or number)

     * currently using os.O_SYNC flag (so synced on every write), but on windows (as of august 2020), the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe (but fast) on windows.